Sex Toy Recorded User Session Without Consent, Company Says Recording Is ‘Minor Bug’ Not Saved In Database

 In essence, the user emphasized the permission given to the app had nothing to do with continual recording while the sex toy was in use, according to The Verge.

-Responding to the Reddit post, a commenter claiming to be a representative of Lovense, said this recording snafu was due to a “minor software bug” in the last version of the Lovense Remote Android app, Engadget reports.
+Responding to the Reddit post, a commenter claiming to be a representative of Lovense said this recording snafu was due to a “minor software bug” in the last version of the Lovense Remote Android app, Engadget reports.

 A representative for Lovense emailed a statement to The Verge, confirming the Reddit commenter was a spokesperson for the company.
 The statement noted that no audio files are stored on company servers and each of these files is supposed to auto-delete at the end of every session.
-A bug in the software prevented this, however, the representative said the bug had been fixed and a file should delete automatically when each session is over.
+A bug in the software prevented this, but the representative said the bug had been fixed and a file should delete automatically when each session is over.

 The Hong Kong-based company Lovense also had issues earlier this year with a butt plug called the Hush.
 The Verge reports the sex toy was “hackable” because its case somehow made it extremely susceptible when it came to Bluetooth issues.